vinimmelo/vinimmelo/README.md

 - ⚡ Fun fact: ...
 -->

 - 🔭 I’m currently working with Python and Javascript.
+- 💬 Ask me about Web Development, Python and Devops (yes, it is not a position, I know)
+- :computer: I have a blog too -> [Vinícius Melo](https://vinimelo.dev)
 - 📫 How to reach me:
   - Email: [email](mailto:eu@vinimelo.dev)
   - Linkedin: [linkedin](https://www.linkedin.com/in/viniciusmmelo/)